 Lexmark has a long history of designing print systems to meet the Blue Angel standard for environmental performance.
-The Blue Angel ecolabel, originating in Germany, was established in 1978 and is one the most prestigious environmental certifications worldwide.
-The Blue Angel criteria are regularly reviewed and revised-the most recent revision being DE-UZ 205, January 2017.
+The Blue Angel Ecolabel, originating in Germany, was established in 1978 and is one the most prestigious environmental certifications worldwide.
+The Blue Angel criteria are regularly reviewed and revised-the most recent revision being DE-UZ 219, effective since January 1, 2022.
 The majority of Lexmark print systems announced after October 2012 have been Blue Angel certified.
-The next revision of Blue Angel, DE-UZ 219, goes into effect on January 1, 2022.
 For a list of Lexmark models that are Blue Angel certified, click here.

-ISO 14021-Type II self-declared environmental claims

-The Eco Declaration (ECMA-370)
+ISO 14021-Type II self-declared environmental claims The Eco Declaration (ECMA-370)